ChrSchiller/dl_forest_disturbance/README.md

 Link to the publication:

+Please also note our disclosure statement below, since much of the code was adopted from the SITS-BERT paper, which deserves credit.

 ## Requirements

 To use the code, install Python 3.8.10 and the packages specified in requirements.txt using the following commands: